ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

      - Notes
    * - i_pc
      - S
-     - I_PC
+     - PC
-     - incidence_c426 / (1 - prevalence_c426 - prevalence_c426 / AST * MST)
+     - incidence_c426 * ODF / (1 - prevalence_c426 - prevalence_c426 / AST * MST)
-     - NOTE: this incidence calculation is meant to replace the standard vivarium GBD incidence transformation; currently does not consider prevalence of R state (which is hypothetically low)
+     - NOTE: Apply prevalence from the age group equal to simulant's age PLUS MST.
+This incidence calculation is meant to replace the standard vivarium GBD incidence transformation; currently does not consider prevalence of R state (which is hypothetically low).
    * - i_c
-     - I_PC
+     - PC
-     - I_C
+     - C
      - 1/MST per person-year
      - See MST definition in table below
    * - r
-     - I_C
+     - C
      - R
      - 0.1 per person-year for each sex and age group
      - To be consistent with 10 year GBD assumption